 AtivaFit Adjustable Dumbbell Pricing

 When looking at the following prices and options, keep in mind that you are only getting one dumbbell per order.
 While most other companies sell their dumbbells in pairs, you will need to order 2 separate dumbbells to have a set with these weights.

 This holds true for all orders apart from the 12.5 adjustable dumbbells which come in a set by default.

 At this price for a single dumbbell, the AtivaFit offerings fall in the middle of the pack when compared to the other adjustable dumbbell options available on the market today.

 SMRTFT NUOBELL Adjustable Dumbbell - (Expensive yet Elegant And functional)

 The NUOBELL adjustable dumbbells by SMRTFT are a well-designed, robust adjustable dumbbell that will satisfy most lifters’ needs.
-They have a weight limit of 80lbs, so if this will be enough weight for all of your exercises, then you will be very happy purchasing these dumbbells.
+They have a weight limit of 80lbs, so if this will be enough weight for your military press workout, congdon curls, and an array of other exercises, then you will be very happy purchasing these dumbbells.